ryangerardwilson/rtutor/courses/python.md

     #!  efficiency | above P95    |      precision ≥50%, lift >4x, recall ≥30% |
     #!  coverage   | above P90    |      recall ≥50%, precision ≥40%, lift >3x |
     #!--------------------------------------------------------------------------

-#### Lesson 4G: Binary Classification Implementation (how well does the model address the business problem)

     # 3. How well does the model address the business problem?
     # - If efficiency is the goal: Focus on p95